Literacy Coalition of Palm Beach County: Events

-Loop the Lake for Literacy

 Loop the Lake for Literacy is a fundraising and advocacy event hosted by the Literacy Coalition of Palm Beach County.
 Participating bike riders follow a course along Lake Okeechobee's outer banks.
-The ride is one of the Literacy Coalition's most successful fundraising events.
+The ride is one of the coalition's most successful fundraising events.

-American Girl Fashion Show

-The American Girl Fashion Show is an event which raises money for the Literacy Coalition of Palm Beach County's education programs tailored to children, youth, and adults.
-Models provide an educational look at how generations of American Girls have used clothing to express their own unique style and personality.
+The American Girl Fashion Show is an event which raises money for the coalition's education programs tailored to children, youth, and adults.
+Models provide an educational look at how generations of American girls have used clothing to express their own unique style and personality.

 Programs

 Adult Literacy

 The Outreach Program promotes adult literacy programmes and recruits adult learners and volunteer tutors throughout Palm Beach County.
 Adults who require basic literacy skills, English proficiency, and/or subject mastery in order to pass the GED test are targeted.
 In partnership with the School District of Palm Beach County, the Palm Beach County Library System Adult Literacy Project and a number of community-based organizations, the Literacy Coalition connects adult learners and volunteer tutors with local literacy programs.